charlietfe/charlietfe.github.io/index.md

 # About Me 👨‍💻

-Passionate full stack developer with over two decades of experience in the industry, specializing in different stacks and frameworks.
-As a self-taught learner, I have continuously honed my skills and stayed at the forefront of technological advancements since the early 2000s.
+I'm a full stack developer with over 20 years in the tech industry.
+I've learned a lot on my own and have kept up with new technology since the early 2000s.

-Currently working as a Senior Engineer since 2015 at [The Agile Monkeys](https://www.theagilemonkeys.com/) 🐵, I thrive in agile environments where collaboration and innovation drive success.
-With a deep understanding of both front-end and back-end technologies, I excel in creating robust and user-friendly applications that deliver exceptional user experiences.
+Since 2015, I've been a Senior Engineer @ [The Agile Monkeys](https://www.theagilemonkeys.com/) 🐵, working well in teams that value new ideas and teamwork.
+I'm good at both front-end and back-end work, and I make applications that are easy to use and make customers happy.

-Throughout my career, I have successfully executed numerous projects, leveraging my expertise in various programming languages, frameworks, and tools.
-My versatility enables me to seamlessly transition between different tech stacks, ensuring efficient and scalable solutions.
+I've worked on many projects, using different programming languages, frameworks, and tools.
+I can switch between various technologies easily, making sure everything runs smoothly and grows.

-I possess a strong problem-solving mindset and a keen eye for detail, allowing me to identify and resolve complex technical challenges effectively.
-Additionally, my excellent communication and soft skills enable me to collaborate seamlessly with cross-functional teams and stakeholders, fostering a harmonious work environment.
+I'm great at solving problems and pay attention to the little things, which helps me fix complicated issues.
+I'm also good at talking and working with different people, which makes for a positive workplace.

-Passion, dedication, and adaptability have been the driving forces behind my continuous growth and success.
-I am always eager to explore emerging technologies and embrace new challenges, as they fuel my desire for innovation.
+My love for my work, commitment, and ability to adapt have helped me grow and succeed.
+I'm always looking to learn about new tech and take on new challenges, as they inspire me to innovate.

-In my free time, I like to practice surfing 🏄‍♂️, skateboarding 🛹 and play music on vinyl.
+In my spare time, I like to practice surfing 🏄‍♂️, skateboarding 🛹 and play music on vinyl.